aaronbloomfield/ccc/hws/arbitrage/index.md

 > $ethAmountAfter \ast ethPrice + tcAmountAfter \ast tcPrice > ethAmountBefore \ast ethPrice + tcAmountBefore \ast tcPrice - gasFees$

 Note: there are other reasonable ways to determine "profit".
 In particular, if one believes that the price of the currency will grow, then the total amount of that currency (not the total USD value) would be another metric.
-For our purposes, we will just use the raw USD value of the holdings.
+For our purposes, we will just use the USD value of the holdings.

 We are going to call this a *single trade*.
 This is when you make one transaction at a single DEX to increase your holdings.